 The LRT alignment crosses SE 82nd Avenue at grade with a modified signal and gated crossing.
 This intersection is expected to operate at an acceptable level of service D with this configuration and projected 2015 p.m. peak hour traffic volumes, provided that SE Monterey Avenue remains a "T" intersection with only an easterly leg.
 If SE Monterey Avenue is extended farther west to connect with SE Fuller Road, traffic operations are expected to drop to LOS F with the LRT crossing in place.
-However, several mitigation options are available, including allowing turning movements to proceed during the LRT phase, adding additional geometric improvements to SE Monterey Avenue.
+However, several mitigation options are available, including allowing turning movements to proceed during the LRT phase, adding additional geometric improvements to SE Monterey Avenue, and adding a third through lane on SE 82nd Avenue in the vicinity of SE Monterey Avenue.